09 May Inspired – and Embarrassed – by Mom. Will I Ever Grow Up?

-A funny thing happened when I hit the ‘Send’ button this morning.
-I accidentally told my mom, and about 12 other women friends, that I was glad she didn’t embarrass me in front of them at a mother-daughter event last night.
+A funny thing happened when I hit the ‘Send’ button one morning.
+I accidentally told my mom, and about 12 other women friends, that I was glad she didn’t embarrass me in front of them at a mother-daughter event.

 And you know what she said in her email reply?
 “I’m glad I didn’t embarrass you.
 The thought had crossed my mind.”
 My mom is a total good sport, but I almost never give her credit for it.
 I wonder if it occurred to her that I might embarrass HER?